MaaAssistantArknights/maa-cli/maa-cli/docs/en-US/config.md

 params = { plan_index = 5 }
 ```

-With default strategy, if multiple variants are matched, only the first one will be used.
-And if the condition is not given, the variant will always be matched.
+With the default strategy, if multiple variants are matched, only the first one will be used.
+If the condition is not given, the variant will always be matched.
 So you can put a variant without condition at the end of variants.

 The strategy of matching variants can be changed by `strategy` field: